gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 After selecting our flow, we now have the exact same flow in our production environment.

-Remembering that we want to use a different Solr collection in production, we need to edit the variables so that *${solr.collection}* points to our production collection (data-prod).
+Remember that we want to use a different Solr collection in production, so we need to edit the variables so that *${solr.collection}* points to our production collection (data-prod).

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/14-nifi-prod-vars.png" class="img-responsive img-thumbnail">